dbaseqp/blog/_posts/2021-9-21-GitMultipleAccounts.md

 Second, go to GitHub and go to your account settings and go to "SSH and GPG keys".
 Click "New SSH key" and then copy-paste the content of the .pub file into the bottom field.
 Name your key in the top field, then click "Add SSH key".

-Third, go to your user's ".ssh" directory from earlier, create/edit a file called "config", and put the following contents inside:
+Third, create/edit the file `~/.ssh/config`, and put the following contents inside:
 ```
 # Default github account: personal
 Host github.com